'The number of women my brother Matthew killed, so far as I can reckon it, is one hundred and six . . .'

 And what choice will Alice make, when she finds herself at the very heart of his plan?

-Winner of the HWA Debut Crown Award 2017, and a Spring 2018 Richard and Judy Book Club pick, this beautiful and haunting historical thriller is perfect for fans of Sarah Waters, The Miniaturist and Burial Rites.
+Winner of the HWA Debut Crown Award 2017, this beautiful and haunting historical thriller is perfect for fans of The Familiars, Hamnet and Where the Crawdads Sing.

 'Vivid and terrifying' Paula Hawkins, author of The Girl on the Train